CharithMuppidi/HLT-NLP/README.md

 My partner and I made a [chatbot](InflationBot.py) using the [webcrawling program](corpus.py) from assignment 6.
 It uses [neural_networks](neural_network.py) to train on our [knowledge base](intents.json).
 Our design philosophy and evaluation of its performance can be found in our [report](Chatbot_Project_Report.pdf), along with instructions on how to run it.

 ## Assignment 11: Text Classification
+We experimented with a [sequential model](text-classification-email.ipynb) to classify text.